isomerpages/enterprisesg-rice/_rice-stockpile-scheme/Rice Standards/Prescribed Stockpile Quantity (PSQ).md

 **Storage of PSQ Rice**

-The rice shall not be kept in the warehouse for more than a year to preserve freshness.
+The rice shall not be kept in the warehouse for **more than a year** to preserve freshness.

 For all rice consignments, importers are to submit declarations for rice imports and exports.
+Refer [here](-) for more details on rice permits.
 Rice importers can sell either to wholesalers or directly to retailers.
 The stockpile participants may establish their own local distribution network.

-For rice traders who purely deal with wholesaling business, they shall hold a valid wholesale license.
+For rice traders who purely deal with wholesaling business, they need to have a valid wholesale license.